How to Run an Accurate Credit Check on a Tenant in 6 Steps

 5. Ask For a Copy of Their Credit Report (Optional)

-This is the free option for landlords who don’t want to pay for full screening reports.
+This option is free for landlords who don’t want to pay for full screening reports.
 Asking for a copy helps landlords who want to keep the application money, can’t charge an application fee, or choose to keep costs lower for applicants by not charging a fee.

-Once per year, everyone is entitled to get a free copy of their credit report from each of the three main credit bureaus.
-The applicant can request this free copy and then pass it onto the landlord.
+Everyone is entitled to a free copy of their credit report from each of the three main credit bureaus once per year.
+The applicant can request this free copy and then pass it on to the landlord.

 This isn’t ideal for a few reasons:

-• Report could be out of date if the applicant pulled it a few months ago and isn’t yet entitled to another free one.
+• The report could be outdated if the applicant pulled it a few months ago and isn’t yet entitled to another free one.

 • It won’t be as comprehensive as a full tenant screening report.

-• Tenant could doctor the information with a little graphic design skill.
+• The tenant could doctor the information with a little graphic design skill.

 Run credit check on iPropertyManagement.com